Birchwood, Lincoln

 Birchwood is a suburb to the southwest of Lincoln in Lincolnshire, England.
 The district population in the 2021 Census was 8,932.
 It is located midway between Skellingthorpe and Boultham.
 Birchwood and Doddington Park are built on the site of the Second World War airfield RAF Skellingthorpe which had hosted No. 50 Squadron and No. 61 Squadron.
+Contrary to popular opinion Doddington Park is part of the Birchwood estate as proved by its Birchwood post code.